-This file can be called anything, but for the sake of this discussion call it conf/zoo.cfg.
-Change the value of dataDir to specify an existing (empty to start with) directory.
+This file can be called anything, but for the sake of this discussion, call it zoo.cfg.
 Here are the meanings for each of the fields:

 tickTime

 the basic time unit in milliseconds used by ZooKeeper.
 It is used to do heartbeats and the minimum session timeout will be twice the tickTime.